 The cod is one of Australia’s prettiest fish.
 It’s white underneath and yellowish-green to green on its back.
 This is overlaid with darker green mottling, which gives the fish leopard-like spots.

-It's one of four sub-species in the genus Maccullochella.
+Murray COd is one of four sub-species in the genus Maccullochella.
 The others are the Mary River Cod, the Trout Cod, the Eastern Freshwater Cod.

-None of these are related to the northern hemisphere cod, which is part of the Gadus
+None of these are related to the northern hemisphere cod, which is part of the Gadus species.

 Where do Murray Cod live?